 - Regular and thorough washing and drying of hands

-- Using a tissue to cover coughs and sneezes
+- Using a tissue or inside of the elbow to cover coughs and sneezes

-- Frequent and through washing and drying of hands
+- Frequent and thorough washing and drying of hands

-- Not sharing foods, liquids, or eating utensils or drinking vessels
+- Not sharing foods, liquids, eating utensils, or drinking vessels

 - Frequent cleaning of surfaces particularly in the kitchen and bathroom.